jsam/fuseline/docs/for-developers/broker-api.md

 inputs and dependency results.
 It also records when the task was handed out and when it should expire.
 The response contains the workflow ID, instance ID, step name, parameters and timeout metadata.
-If no step is available the response is empty.
+If no step is available the request yields an HTTP ``204`` response with an empty body.

 ### Reporting progress